Advisories for Gem/Puma package

 Clients could clobber values set by intermediate proxies (such as X-Forwarded-For) by providing a underscore version of the same header (X-Forwarded_For).
 Any users trusting headers set by their proxy may be affected.
 Attackers may be able to downgrade connections to HTTP (non-SSL) or redirect responses, which could cause confidentiality leaks if combined with a separate MITM attack.

-Puma is a web server for Ruby/Rack applications built for parallelism.
-Prior to version 6.4.2, puma exhibited incorrect behavior when parsing chunked transfer encoding bodies in a way that allowed HTTP request smuggling.
-Fixed versions limits the size of chunk extensions.
+Prior to versions 6.4.2 and 5.6.8, puma exhibited dangerous behavior when parsing chunked transfer encoding bodies.
+Fixed versions limit the size of chunk extensions.
 Without this limit, an attacker could cause unbounded resource (CPU, network bandwidth) consumption.
-This vulnerability has been fixed in versions 6.4.2 and 5.6.8.

 2023